cilium/cilium/Documentation/contributing/release/backports.rst

       $ git remote add johndoe git@github.com:johndoe/cilium.git
       $ git remote add upstream https://github.com/cilium/cilium.git

 #.
-Make sure you have a GitHub developer access token with the ``public_repos``
+Skip this step if you have created a setup using the pre-defined Dockerfile.
-   ``workflow`` scopes available.
-You can do this directly from https://github.com/settings/tokens or by opening GitHub and then navigating
-   to: User Profile -> Settings -> Developer Settings -> Personal access token -> Generate new token.

-#.
    This guide makes use of several tools to automate the backporting process.
    The basics require ``bash`` and ``git``, but to automate interactions with github, further tools are required.